limistah/limistah.dev/content/posts/echo-in-vim.md

 excerpt: Echoing like a PRO in VIM
 ---

-As with many other technology, VIM can echo messages, if you are coming from a contemporary editor, this can hit differently.
+As with many other technologies, VIM can echo messages, if you are coming from a contemporary editor, this can hit differently.

-First the result of all the echoed messages are visible in the status bar at the bottom of the screen,
+First, the result of all the echoed messages is visible in the status bar at the bottom of the screen,

-Secondly previous messages can be accessed with the `:message` command.
+Secondly, previous messages can be accessed with the `:message` command.

 To echo a message, enter the command mode  (ESC or CTRL-C), then type the below command: